 First, I researched and learned all aspects of the new standard and planned how to design the software in accordance.
 Then, to make sure we will pass, I planned how to perform the necessary certification tests before flying abroad for the testing.
 To do this, I purchased $70,000 worth of equipment and software and created a work plan and schedule for each country.
 I negotiated the price of the certification tests with the labs in the US and, using the company’s Japanese representatives, in Japan as well.

-After completing all the necessary development, pre-testing and the European tests, we signed contracts with the authorized labs in the US and Japan, priced at over $120,000.
-I sent equipment to both countries, managing relations with customs to make sure my equipment reaches the labs on time, and made the necessary travel arrangements.
+After completing all the necessary development, pre-testing, and the European tests, we signed contracts with the authorized labs in the US and Japan, priced at over $120,000.
+I sent equipment to both countries, managed relations with customs to make sure my equipment reaches the labs on time and made the necessary travel arrangements.

-I traveled to the US for 10 days where I worked with Mr. McMillan, the Manager of RF testing at MET Labs.
+I traveled to the US for 10 days where I worked with Mr. X, the Manager of RF testing at _____.
 While in testing, one of our products failed some of the tests, and the lab blamed our equipment.
-I discovered it was actually their equipment that was faulty and proved this to Mr. McMillan.
-We passed the tests and I convinced the labs not to charge us another few thousand dollars for the extra testing time.
+I discovered it was actually their equipment that was faulty and proved this to Mr. X. We passed the tests and I convinced the labs not to charge us another few thousand dollars for the extra testing time.

 Our products passed all the required certification tests in the US and Japan.
 This allowed us to reach out to new customers and expand our markets in the US and Europe and enter the Japanese market and expand our global market by an estimated 100%.